gatling/gatling/src/sphinx/http/websocket.rst

 .. _http-ws-name:

-If you want to deal with several websockets per virtual users, you have to give them a name and pass this name on each ws operation:
+If you want to deal with several WebSockets per virtual users, you have to give them a name and pass this name on each ws operation:

 ``wsName(name: String)``